jon-d-thomas/rl_algorithms/README.md

 Also additionally, there is a linear regression model, which I found useful to build an understanding of tensorflow.

 The requirements.txt states tensorflow not tensorflow-gpu.
+So if you want to use tensorflow-gpu please install that.

+### TODO

+- Document everything
+- Normalisation for ARS.
+- Baseline for REINFORCE.
+- DQN variants.
+- PPO.